utopia-foss/utopia/doc/usage/eval/plotting.rst

     To avoid naming conflicts, it is advisable to **use a unique name for custom operations**, e.g. by prefixing the model name for some model-specific operation.

     **Important:** Your model-specific custom operations should be defined in the model-specific plot module, i.e.: accessible after importing ``model_plots/<your_model_name>/__init__.py``.
-    Prior to plotting, the :py:class:`~utopya.plotting.PlotManager` pre-loads that module, such that the ``register_operation`` calls are actually invoked.
+    Prior to plotting, the :py:class:`~utopya.eval.plotmanager.PlotManager` pre-loads that module, such that the ``register_operation`` calls are actually invoked.

 Implementing plot functions